FBR Invoice Sync

 Real-time invoice sync means the moment you confirm a sale, the invoice data travels to PRAL’s server, is validated, and returns an IRN — all within seconds.
 This is what FBR means by ‘real-time electronic transmission’ under Rule 150Q.
 There is no end-of-day batch file, no manual export to a government portal, and no spreadsheet to fill in separately.

-The challenge for most Pakistani businesses is that their existing software was never designed for this.
-An accounting package records a transaction in your books.
-FBR sync is a separate technical layer — one that handles API authentication, payload structuring, STRN validation, rejection handling, and IRN storage.
-Without a licensed integrator, you would need to build and maintain this infrastructure yourself.
+The challenge for most Pakistani businesses is that ordinary billing tools were never designed for this.
+Recording a sale in your books is one thing; FBR sync is a separate technical layer — one that handles API authentication, payload structuring, STRN validation, rejection handling, and IRN storage.
+Building and maintaining that yourself is a real engineering project.

-Taxonomy is that integration layer.
-When your software creates an invoice, Taxonomy intercepts it, formats it to FBR’s required JSON structure, transmits it to PRAL, captures the IRN, and writes it back to your record.
-The whole cycle runs in the background.
+Taxonomy does it for you.
+You create the invoice in Taxonomy, and it formats the data to FBR’s required JSON structure, transmits it to PRAL, captures the IRN, and stores it against the record — all in the background.
 Your finance team sees only the final result: a compliant invoice with a verified IRN.

 Key benefits